|

 Achievement"

-free and informed consent and its jurisprudential development is
+consultation, free and informed consent and its jurisprudential

-very important to the Amazon Indigenous Peoples.
-Also, it has
+development is very important to the Amazon Indigenous Peoples.

-incorporated specific criteria for assessing the importance of
+Also, it has incorporated specific criteria for assessing the

-indigenous knowledge systems and clarifies the superior character of
+importance of indigenous knowledge systems and clarifies the

-cultural diversity with respect to initiatives that impose visions
+superior character of cultural diversity with respect to initiatives

-and projects of extractive development, which, in practice, would
+that impose visions and projects of extractive development, which,

 |